Howard Initiative on Public Opinion

 Dr. Jennifer Thomas

-Jennifer Thomas, Associate Professor of Broadcast Journalism
+Jennifer Thomas, MA, Associate Professor of Broadcast Journalism

 Dr. Clarance Lusane